 1964-1966 Ford Thunderbird

 In contrast to the rounded, rocket-ship styling of previous models, the fourth generation Thunderbird had square, chiseled features with a longer hood and redesigned deck lid.
 A new grille and bumper set off the front of the car, with left and right turn signal indicators sitting atop the front fenders.
-The tail panel housed large rectangular taillamps.
-Underneath the new sheetmetal, the drivetrain remained the same as the 1963 models.
+The tail panel housed large rectangular tail lamps.

 Thunderbird Sequential Turn Signals